panchomb/ie-exercise-3/modules/authorization/policy-definition/README.md

   ]
   ```

+### Parameter: `name`

+Specifies the name of the policy definition.
+Maximum length is 64 characters for management group scope and subscription scope.
+- Required: Yes
+- Type: string

 ### Parameter: `parameters`

 The policy definition parameters that can be used in policy definition references.
 - Required: No
 - Type: object
 - Default: `{}`

+### Parameter: `policyRule`

+The Policy Rule details for the Policy Definition.
+- Required: Yes
+- Type: object

 ### Parameter: `subscriptionId`

 The subscription ID of the subscription (Scope).
 Cannot be used with managementGroupId.
 - Required: No
 - Type: string
 - Default: `''`